Netflix/falcor/model.md

 	}});

 model.getValue('todos[0].name').then(log);

+// This outputs the following to the console:
+// get milk from corner store
 ```

 It is common practice to begin working against mock data in a model cache, and then replace it with a data source once the server is finished.

 ```
+var log = console.log.bind(console)

 var model = new falcor.Model({
 	source: new falcor.HttpDataSource('/model.json'),
 });